 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports

-The global market is divided into ground-based, naval, airborne, and space.
+The global military radar market is divided into ground-based, naval, airborne, and space.
 Ground-based radars emerge as the dominant contributor to the market, owing to their versatile applications, including round surveillance, missile control, fire control, air traffic management, moving target indication, weapon location, and vehicle search.
 Modern ground-based radar systems are designed for transportability, allowing them to be deployed by personnel or vehicles.
 Notably, ground-penetrating radars are integrated into military vehicles to detect improvised explosive devices (IEDs), enhancing operational safety.

 The global market is divided into air and missile defense, intelligence, surveillance, and reconnaissance (ISR), navigation and weapon guidance, space situational awareness, and other applications.
 The air and missile segment has the highest market share driven by advancements in radar technology.
 Noteworthy innovations include ground-based air defense radars developed by Weibel Scientific, which are capable of detecting and tracking very low-flying, small, and slow (LSS) drones at extended ranges.
 Raytheon, another major player, integrates SPY-6 radars into U.S. Navy ships, offering significantly improved detection range, sensitivity, and target discrimination compared to legacy systems.